the-vindex/auto-order/README.md

 ### (OPTIONAL) Set Up Resend Account

-To receive email notifications in your account, a resend api key is needed.
+To receive email notifications in development, a resend api key is needed.
 Go to resend.com, create an account, and get an API key.
 Use this api key in your .env file, as RESEND_API_KEY.
 Ensure the email you use when tseting this app is the same one you use to create your resend account.

 ### Database Setup